-The DSLs will take the lead where early help is appropriate and consent has been gained.
+The DSL, alongside the SEND Co-ordinator and the Learning Mentor will take the lead where early help is appropriate and consent has been gained.
 This includes liaising with other agencies and setting up an inter-agency assessment as appropriate.
 The local early help process will be followed as required to help provide the right, effective support at the right time.